ralight/gds2pov/readme.txt

 So, you have everything.
 Just run:

-gds2pov input.gds output.pov -p process.txt
+gds2pov -i input.gds -o output.pov -p process.txt

 This will produce a POV file with the camera directly above the centre of the layout looking down.
 No extra lights are defined.